Nenkai/GTToolsSharp/README.md

 * Next packs: `GTToolsSharp pack -i PDIPFS_MOD --folder-to-pack MyModdedFiles -o PDIPFS_MOD2 (for a new folder again)`

 Unless you are using a mod as base (and don't have the source files of the mod), keep it one packing only, from your original PDIPFS to your final pack folder.
-**As of 2.0.3 this behavior is default**.

 If you would like your mod to actually overwrite *TOC* files and original files, use `--pack-as-overwrite`.

 ## Compiling
 If you anyhow want to compile this, Visual Studio 2019 Preview & .NET Core 5.0 is required.